-- 1. Strike, injure, threaten, harass, or intimidate a student, staff member, a Board member, sports official or coach, or any other person; - 2.
+- 1. Strike, injure, threaten, harass, or intimidate a staff member, a Board member, sports official or coach, or any other person; - 2.
 Behave in an unsportsmanlike manner, or use vulgar or obscene language; - 3.
 Possess a weapon, any object that can reasonably be considered a weapon or looks like a weapon, or any dangerous device; - 4.
 Damage or threaten to damage another's property; - 5.
 Damage or deface school property; - 6.
-Violate any law or ordinance; - 7.
+Violate any Illinois law, or village or county ordinance; - 7.
 Smoke or otherwise use tobacco products; - 8.
 Consume, possess, distribute, or be under the influence of alcoholic beverages or illegal drugs; - 9.
 Impede, delay, disrupt, or otherwise interfere with any school activity or function (including using cellular phones in a disruptive manner); - 10.
 Enter upon any portion of school premises at any time for purposes other than those that are lawful and authorized by the Board; - 11.
-Operate a motor vehicle: (a) in violation of any law or ordinance; (b) in a risky manner, (c) in excess of 20 miles per hour, or (d) in violation of an authorized District employee's directive; - 12.
+Operate a motor vehicle: (a) in a risky manner, (b) in excess of 20 miles per hour, or (c) in violation of an authorized District employee's directive; - 12.
 Engage in any risky behavior, including roller-blading, roller-skating, or skateboarding; - 13.
 Violate other District policies or regulations, or a directive from an authorized security officer or District employee; or - 14.
-Engage in any conduct that interferes with, disrupts, or adversely affects the District or a school function.
+Engage in any conduct that interferes with, disrupts, or adversely affects the District or a School function.

-Section C - Visitor Access to Classrooms and Personnel
+Section B - Visitor Access to Classrooms and Personnel